Ecohackerfarm/powerplant/docs/dev_docs.markdown

 structure has been agreed upon and adopted, move it to the "Database structure" section above.

-- In the User document, having references to Location documents makes the creation of a new location non-atomic because both the User and the Location document have to be saved to the database.
+- Having both User.locations (array of references to Location documents) and Location.user_id makes the operation of creating a new location non-atomic because both the User and the Location document have to be saved to the database.
 If one of these two operations fail then the database would be left to an inconsistent state.
-Mongoose doesn't have "transactions" so non-atomic updates should be handled manually.
-  Alternative to storing references would be to query Location documents by the property Location.user_id.
+Mongoose doesn't have transactions so non-atomic updates must be handled manually.
+This may be solved either by having only the reference to the parent document (Location.user_id) or by embedding the Location documents to the User document.
+If we have only Location.user_id then the Location documents of a User can be found by LocationModel.find({ user_id: User._id });
-- It is plausible that multiple users will work on the same location, thus the Location documents cannot be embedded to the User document.
+  - Location should have a parent reference to User because multiple users may work on the same location.
-- Should the Location document embed the whole Location -> Garden -> Bed -> CropInstance structure?
+  - Location should embed Garden and Garden should embed Bed documents because their physical location is static.
-  - Location document models the physical state of the location with gardens, beds and crop instances.
-An instance of a crop can only be in one bed at one time.
-  - In most use cases the client needs all of the Location -> Garden -> Bed -> CropInstance data.
-Also for the offline functionality it makes sense to fetch all of this data at once.
-  - Embedding (vs. storing references) would make updating atomic.
-  - When embedding there is no need to make queries based on the parent ID.
+  - CropInstance documents should not be embedded to Bed because crops may be transplanted.
+  - CropObservation documents should be embedded to CropInstance because they are specific to one physical instance of a crop.
-  - Embedding loses the flexibility of accessing Garden, Bed and CropInstance documents directly by an ID.
-It is plausible that direct access will be needed, for example for sharing purposes.
-This can be solved by manually generating a globally valid ID for the embedded documents.
+- Embedding loses the flexibility of accessing a document directly by its ID.
+  Direct access may be needed for example for Garden documents for sharing purposes.
+This may be solved by manually generating a globally valid ID for the embedded documents.
-  - When embedding there is no need to store a reference to the parent document, so there are no properties like Garden.location_id.
-If the parent reference is later needed for example when directly accessing a Garden through the HTTP API, the parent reference could be manually added to the returned document.
+- CropObservation document is used to log state changes of a crop instance.
+  Each CropObservation document contains a date and properties that specify the state change of the crop.
+  - The property bed_id can be used when the crop has been transplanted from greenhouse to garden.
+  - The property growth_stage can be used to log phenological events and it should be compatible with the BBCH scale.
+The event "crop is harvested" maps to the phenological event of "fruits are ready".
+- WeatherObservation document is used for temperature and precipitation observations.
+Each WeatherObservation document contains a date and a location.
+  - Probably there are web services that provide both current and historical weather data.
+Information could be combined from multiple services.
+- Combination of CropObservation and WeatherObservation data can be used to predict growing seasons and harvest dates.
+Growing degree days (GDD) can be used to predict harvest dates for a crop in different locations.
+  - All garden data should be open in the sense that it may be used to compute impersonal results such as the global average of how many GDDs it takes to grow a crop.
-- The companionship model could be made more specific and scientific.
-Two plants may have multiple ways or mechanisms in which they benefit from or are harmful to each other.
-These mechanisms could be categorised.
-The Companionship document would model this by having a list of companionship mechanisms and each CompanionshipMechanism would have a type that puts the mechanism in a generic category.
+- Companionship document is used to store information about how two plants may benefit from or be harmful to each other.
+It contains a list of CompanionshipMechanism documents and each of them specifies a particular mechanism by which the plants work together.
-  - A plant may attract or repel pests that are harmful to the other plant, it may provide support, shade or windbreak, it may attract insects that help with pollination, etc.
+  - CompanionshipMechanism.type is the type of the mechanism.
+A plant may attract or repel pests that are harmful to the other plant, it may provide support, shade or windbreak, it may attract insects that help with pollination, etc.
-  - The Crop document could have property "products" that tells what they provide for human consumption.
-"Trap crops" that don't provide anything for human consumption may be planted just to attract pests away from the other crops.
+  - CompanionshipMechanism.compatibility is a number that is used to specify how well this mechanism works for the two plants.
-  - Allows the program to make more intelligent suggestions for the user.
+  - Combination of type and compatibility allows the program to make intelligent suggestions especially when there are more than two plants in a bed.
-  - Increases the educational value.
-  - Does not necessarily mean that the UI has to be more complicated than with a simpler model.
-  - Having the "compatibility" (Number, for example -1...3) property in addition with "type" (Enum) allows the program to order companionship mechanisms that have the same type.
-  - Each CompanionshipMechanism should have a human-readable description that is specific to the given plant pair and may provide additional information.
+  - CompanionshipMechanism.description is a human-readable description of the companionship mechanism that is specific to the given plant pair.
-  - TODO: Companionship/CompanionshipMechanism could have references to scientific research articles, informational websites, etc.
+  - TODO: Companionship/CompanionshipMechanism could have a property for storing references to scientific publications, informational websites, etc.
-  - The database has to be built by hand.
-We can of course start with incomplete data.
-  - TODO: CropInstance: Properties predicted_transplant and predicted_harvest
-    could be moved (maybe with some transformation) to the generic Crop document?
+- Bed.environment_type can be used to specify if the bed is in greenhouse or if it is outside in the garden.
+- Crop.products is used to specify what the crop produces for human consumption.
+This can be used to detect "trap crops" that may not provide anything for human consumption but are planted only to attract pests away from the other crops.
+TODO: Rename to "function" or something else?
+  - TODO: Crop is not finished yet.
 ```
 const userSchema = new Schema({
 	username: { type: String },